omaraflak/first-neural-network/README.md

 # Network Class
 The Network class contains the gradient descent algorithm.

 Both **src/XOR** and **src/Digit-Recognition** are using it.
-It contains only 4 methods:
+Here is the header file:

+    // constructor
+    Network(int inputNeuron, int hiddenNeuron, int outputNeuron, double learningRate);

     // make prediction
     Matrix<double> computeOutput(std::vector<double> input);

-    // learn from the previous computeOutput()
+    // learns from the previous computeOutput()
     void learn(std::vector<double> expectedOutput);

-    // save all networks parameters into a file (after a training) void saveNetworkParams(const char *filepath);
+    // save all network's parameters into a file (after a training) void saveNetworkParams(const char *filepath);

-    // load networks parameters from a file so you don't have to train it again || you can also use the constructor void loadNetworkParams(const char *filepath);
+    // load network's parameters from a file so you don't have to train it again void loadNetworkParams(const char *filepath);
-    Network net("params");
+    // or use the constructor
+    Network(const char *filepath);